 - 1. Holders of a non-Dutch diploma can only register if they have met the minimum English language requirement corresponding to IELTS (international English Language Testing System) with a score of at least 6.5. - 2.
-The requirement referred to under (a) is met if the person concerned has obtained one of the following diplomas or certificates: - o a completed bachelor's or master's study programme where the language of instruction is English; - o an International or European Baccalaureate, a US high school diploma or UK GCE A-levels, or - o Can demonstrate sufficient proficiency in English, for example through English taught courses, internships or work experience in an English environment, or - o can submit one of the following language test certificates. - IELTS (6.5) - TOEFL Paper-based test (575) - TOEFL Internet test (90) - TOEIC listening and reading (720) and speaking and writing (310) - Cambridge [Advanced (CAE) Grade C, First Certificate in English (FCE) Grade A, First Certificate in English (FCE) Grade B or - similar accredited certification.
+The requirement referred to under (a) is met if the person concerned has obtained one of the following diplomas or certificates: - o a completed bachelor's or master's study programme where the language of instruction is English; - o an International or European Baccalaureate, a US high school diploma or UK GCE A-levels, or - Can demonstrate sufficient proficiency in English, for example through English taught courses, internships or work experience in an English environment, or - o can submit one of the following language test certificates, with a minimum score of at least: - IELTS: 6.5 - TOEFL iBT: 90 - TOEFL iBT Special Home Edition Test: 90 - TOEIC listening and reading: 720; speaking and writing: 310 - Cambridge Advanced C1: Grade C (scale 180-184); First: Grade A (scale 180-184); First B2: Grade B (scale 176-179) - TOEFL Paper-delivered Test: Reading: 20-30; Listening: 20-30; Writing: 20-30